stla/kantorovich/README.md

 You can install:

-- not yet, but soon, the latest released version from CRAN with
+- the latest released version from CRAN with

 ```r
 install.packages("kantorovich")